Water and electricity can be a fatal combination

 - Use tap water for drinking and cooking only when local officials say it is safe to do so.

-For more information, consult the Federal Emergency Management Agency's How to Prepare for a Flood.
+For more information, consult the Federal Emergency Management Agency's Preparing for a flood.

 Terms to know